 These trivia websites are free to peruse and print:

 An Example of a Great Facts & Reminisce Activity

-First, as I looked over my list to find a good example, “ice cream” caught my eye, and I was reminded of a memory involving my dad who died 7 years ago from complications of Alzheimer’s disease.
+First, as I looked over my topics list to find a good example, “ice cream” caught my eye.
+I was reminded of a memory involving my dad who died 8 years ago from complications of Alzheimer’s disease.
 Ice Cream is a perfect topic.

-To introduce the activity, share interesting facts about ice cream:
+So, to introduce the activity, I’d share interesting facts about ice cream:

 - It takes 3 gallons of whole milk to produce just 1 gallon of ice cream.

 - The average cow produces enough milk over its lifetime to make 7,500 gallons of ice cream.

 - The inga feuillei is a Hawaiian fruit that tastes exactly like vanilla ice cream.